battlecode/battlecode-server-2017/specs.md

 ### GameActionExceptions

-GameActionExceptions are thrown when an ability cannot be performed.
+GameActionExceptions are thrown when something cannot be done.
 It is often the result of uncertainty about the game world, or an unexpected round change in your code.
 Thus, you must write your player defensively and handle GameActionExceptions judiciously.
 You should also be prepared for any ability to fail and make sure that this has as little effect as possible on the control flow of your program.

 Exceptions cause a bytecode penalty of 500 bytecodes.